Take two hundred and seventy-six — you know, this used to be fun

 - Starflyer 59 has written at least one song about being a rock musician for every album since 1999.
 Some albums, like Leave Here a Stranger are arguably nothing but rockstar songs.
 All of them take a very unromantic view of being a musician.
 Apparently Jason writes what he knows, and he doesn't think his day job (he's a truck driver) is interesting enough to write about more than once.

-- "We Are The Roadcrew" by Motorhead.
+- "We Are the Roadcrew" from Ace of Spades by Motörhead.
 Takes a look at some of the joys, and perils, of life on the road.

-- MGMT's "Time to Pretend" is another dark take on the concept:
+- MGMT's "Time to Pretend" from Oracular Spectacular is another dark take on the concept:

 - "Gypsies On Parade" by Sawyer Brown is about how the public doesn't see a successful band's homesickness and road fatigue.
 (Yes, they're a country band, but still ...)